vitest-dev/vitest/docs/api/vi.md

 If `factory` is defined, all imports will return its result.
 Vitest calls factory only once and caches results for all subsequent imports until [`vi.unmock`](#vi-unmock) or [`vi.doUnmock`](#vi-dounmock) is called.

 Unlike in `jest`, the factory can be asynchronous.
 You can use [`vi.importActual`](#vi-importactual) or a helper with the factory passed in as the first argument, and get the original module inside.

-Vitest also supports a module promise instead of a string in `vi.mock` method for better IDE support (when file is moved, path will be updated, `importOriginal` also inherits the type automatically).
+Vitest also supports a module promise instead of a string in the `vi.mock` and `vi.doMock` methods for better IDE support.
+When the file is moved, the path will be updated, and `importOriginal` also inherits the type automatically.
+Using this signature will also enforce factory return type to be compatible with the original module (but every export is optional).

 ```ts twoslash
 // @filename: ./path/to/module.js